vijayaratnakumari/FSxDemo/README.md

 Next
 Run this command: %SystemRoot%\system32\control.exe sysdm.cpl
 Check System properties.
 Provide Domain Name, Domain username, and password details.
-After completing this process it’s asking to Restart now or later alert box.
+After completing this process it’s asking to Restart the now or later alert box.
 Restarting now is good.

 Now we need to Create Amazon FSx:
-Note: We have to  need the same VPC, default Security Groups, and Two Private Subnets, and Directory services (Windows authentication (AWS Managed Microsoft Active Directory)).
+Note: We have to need the same VPC, default Security Groups, Two Private Subnets, and Directory services (Windows authentication (AWS Managed Microsoft Active Directory)).
 By using these all we can create an Amazon FSx Windows File server.

-File System is available then copy the DNS name and paste it in (Windows Remote Desktop) windows File explorer.
+File System is available then copy the DNS name and paste it into (Windows Remote Desktop) Windows File Explorer.
 We have a Share folder in the aws Server by default.
 Goto start—-> search fsmgmt.msc—---> enter
 Open the shared folder window.
-Right Click on the share folder(local) —----> select connect to another computer —----> paste DNS name.
-Now we have to access aws server share folders, files in the Windows remote desktop.
+Right Click on the shared folder(local) —----> select connect to another computer —----> paste the DNS name.
+Now we have to access aws server to share folders, and files in the Windows remote desktop.